ViewComponent/view_component/README.md

 </div>
 ```

-If you'd rather use a different location for your custom preview templates, you can pass a path in the `template` argument
+To use a different location for preview templates, pass the `template` argument:
 (the path should be relative to your `config.view_component.preview_path`):

 `test/components/previews/cell_component_preview.rb`